noornamari/Key-Phrase-to-Substandard-Mapper/README.md

 # Key Phrases to Substandards Mapping Tool
-### Disclaimer: This tool uses an Anthropic prompt.
+Disclaimer: This tool uses an Anthropic prompt.
+You can change the model and the temperature in the event in run.py and the user prompt in key_phrase_mapper.py, but I found that the settings I'm using work very well.

 ## Steps:
 ## 1. Make a copy of this [Key Phrase Mapping Template sheet](https://docs.google.com/spreadsheets/d/1eKBtM7s35TVFJ5bbl6TlhSuH4oyAr9Vg6nHmzBV3SUs/edit?gid=0#gid=0).